 The Takeaway

 If you’re interested in pursuing a law career, there’s no single college major that you have to choose, since admissions officers accept students from a wide range of academic backgrounds.
-It can be wise to pick a major that you find interesting and that will also develop skills and knowledge that will help you succeed as you continue your studies.
+It can be wise to pick a major that you find interesting and that will also allow you to develop skills and knowledge that will help you succeed as you continue your studies.

 Along with planning your academic journey, you might start thinking about the best way to finance law school.
 Grants, scholarships, federal financial aid, and private student loans can help you cover your cost of attendance.
+Later, you could always consider refinancing your student loans if you could qualify for a lower interest rate.

 Looking to lower your monthly student loan payment?
 Refinancing may be one way to do it — by extending your loan term, getting a lower interest rate than what you currently have, or both.
 (Please note that refinancing federal loans makes them ineligible for federal forgiveness and protections.
 Also, lengthening your loan term may mean paying more in interest over the life of the loan.)
 SoFi student loan refinancing offers flexible terms that fit your budget.